IsaacLeimgruber/ADA_labs_repo/Project/README.md

 ## Work separation

 Kevin: data research, processing and visualising, Isaac: data processing and visualising, website creation, Charles: data research, website hosting, readme and data story writing.

-# Questions for TAs
-Please Look at the Project_Final.ipynb (the Interaction.ipynb use Jupyter Widget and for now don't work on git).

-We did some analysis on the data and we want to do something more visual too, but will it be accepted for the project?